Alivemonstor/ps-inventory/README.md

 # PS-Inventory Alivemonstor's Edit

 lj-Inventory has been fully redesigned by [OK1ez](https://github.com/OK1ez), under the name ps-inventory.
+This has now been updated by me to support a different look and added support for as many monitor sizes as i could find.

 Future updates will be coming and we will of course support all normal monitor sizes.